PolMine/polmineR/cran-comments.md

 - moved examples into 'donttest'-blocks to avoid long check times
 - I call setDTthreads(2L) in zzz.R to limit usage of cores to 2 on CRAN

+To convey to users how to get full performance, I introduced a startup message.

 ## Test environments